Skip to main content

 4 mentions Positive Neutral Negative

-• “Some, but not all, bosses can summon or call in new ads to replace those you just took down, so it can get obnoxious as it just wastes your time in battle, spending points burning through spells and craft points when you could've focused that damage on the boss.”
+• “Some, but not all, bosses can summon or call in new ads to replace those you just took down, which can get obnoxious as it wastes your time in battle.
+You end up spending points burning through spells and craft points when you could've focused that damage on the boss.”

-• “There is also the issue of massive difficulty spikes when it comes to bosses, though the spike is due in large part to ads forcing you to split focus.”
+• “There is also the issue of massive difficulty spikes when it comes to bosses, though the spike is largely due to ads forcing you to split your focus.”

 Buy The Legend of Heroes: Trails in the Sky SC